-There are two types of residency at the Hôtel Sainte Valière: the artist in residence program, a longer residency for one to six weeks in May, June, September and October, and a musicians in residence program, a shorter residency available throughout the summer months.
+There are two types of residency at the Hôtel Sainte Valière: the artist in residence program for one to six weeks in May, June, July, September and October, and a musicians in residence program, a shorter residency available throughout the summer months.

 Artists in residence